alipay/AOP-Based-Runtime-Security-Analysis-Toolkit/README.md

-# Arsat
+# `AOP-Based-Runtime-Security-Analysis-Toolkit`

-Arsat is an AOP-based runtime security analysis toolkit for Android applications.
+Aosanalyzer is an AOP-based runtime security analysis toolkit for Android applications.
 This tool is based on the idea of aspect-oriented security (aspect-oriented programming in security).
 It lets your monitor security and privacy sensitive API calls made by application.
 Its a powerful tool for seeing how applications work or for tracking down security and privacy issues that you have in your applications.

 # Requirements